anevjes/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![An empty oauth2Permissions node is displayed from the manifest JSON document.](media/image71.png "Edit manifest")

 5. You are going to add a new permission to this array.
 (Copy the text below and replace the id value):
+You can generate a new Guid by opening PowerShell and running the following command: [guid]::NewGuid()
     ```
     {
         "adminConsentDescription": "Allow read-write access to the Contoso Insurance Web API on behalf of the signed-in user",